Frequently Asked Questions

 Is true decompilation possible?

-Obviously, source language syntax no longer exists in the executable.
+Obviously, the original source language syntax no longer exists in the executable.
 It would be very difficult for a decompiler to interpret the series of machine language instructions (ASM) that exist in an executable file and decide what the original source instruction was.

 I have just run the disasembler on an exe file and want to change some code in it.
 But how do I put it back into an application format like it was?